 Receiving feedback is also a skill we can develop.
 Part of constantly improving is learning to listen without immediately needing to respond - either to deflect or fight back.

 For example, here is a common pattern (once you know it you will see it everywhere):

 Person A: “We need to do X”

 Person B: “Umm, I can see some problems with X”

-Person A: “Well, what are you going to do about it then?”
+Person A: “Well, what are you going to do about that?”

-If we insist that every observation comes with a proposed solution, we’ll get given far fewer observations.
+If we insist that every observation from somebody reviewing our work comes with a proposed solution, we’ll get given far fewer observations.

-If responsibility for fixing things that are broken always falls to the person who reports the issue, eventually nobody will report issues.
+If responsibility for fixing things that are shown to be broken always falls to the person who reports the issue, eventually nobody will report issues.